 Ptl.
-John Ferner, PBA Local 342 President Robert Maguire, Integrity Consulting Group Elaine Cruickshank- Borgos, Township CFO Paul Pogorzelski, Township Administrator
+John Ferner, PBA Local 342 President Robert Maguire, Integrity Consulting Group Elaine Cruickshank-Borgos, Township CFO Paul Pogorzelski, Township Administrator

-Also Present at the Hearing:
+Also Present at The Hearing:

-Dominick Fannele, Insurance Consultant Ptl.
-Robert Voorhees, PBA Local 342 Joseph Giordano, SOA President Kevin Koveloski, SOA Nicole Leitner, Genova Burns, LLC
+Dominick Fannele, Insurance Consultant

+Ptl.
+Robert Voorhees, PBA Local 342

+Joseph Giordano, SOA President

+Kevin Koveloski, SOA

+Nicole Leitner, Genova Burns, LLC

-INTEREST ARBITRATION AWARD BACKGROUND
+INTEREST ARBITRATION AWARD

+BACKGROUND

-On July 29, 2016, the Hopewell Township Superior Officers Association ('SOA') filed a Petition with the Public Employment Relations Commission to initiate interest arbitration over its successor collective negotiations agreement with the Township of Hopewell ('Township').
+On August 3, 2016, the Township of Hopewell filed a Petition with the Public Employment Relations Commission to initiate interest arbitration over its successor collective negotiations agreements with the Police Benevolent Association ('PBA').
 The previous agreement expired on December 31, 2015.

-On August 4, 2016, I was appointed to serve as interest arbitrator by a random selection procedure pursuant to N.J.S.A.
-34:13A-16(e)(1).
+On August 5, 2016, I was appointed to serve as interest arbitrator by a random selection procedure pursuant to N.J.S.A.
+34:13A-16(e) (1).
 This statutory provision requires that an award be issued within 90 days of my appointment.
-By letter of August 11, I scheduled a mediation session for September 27, 2016 and directed each party to submit a final offer no later than September 19 in accordance with N.J.S.A.
-34:13A-16(f)(1).
+By letter of August 11, I scheduled a mediation session for September 27, 2016 and directed each party to submit a Final Offer no later than September 19 in accordance with N.J.S.A.
+34:13A-16(f) (1).
 On September 19, the Township submitted its Final Offer.
-The same date, I granted a two-day extension of time to the SOA to file its Final Offer.
-The SOA did so on September 20.
-Subsequently, the Township objected to the late submission of the SOA's Final Offer and moved to have it stricken from the record.
+The same date, I granted a two-day extension of time to the PBA to file its Final Offer.
+The PBA did so on September 20.
+Subsequently, the Township objected to the late submission of the PBA's Final Offer and moved to have it stricken from the record.
 This motion was denied on the record at hearing.

 On October 4, 2016, I conducted an interest arbitration hearing at the Township's Municipal offices.
-The Township and SOA each submitted documentary evidence and testimony.
+The Township and PBA each submitted documentary evidence and testimony.
 A stenographic record was made of the hearing, the transcript of which was produced on October 7.
-The Township submitted lists of unit employees for 2015, together with their dates of hire, rank, and their total base pay paid for 2015.
-The SOA stipulated to the accuracy of this list and to base year costs.
+The Township submitted lists of unit employees for 2015, together with their dates of hire and their total base pay paid for 2015.
+The PBA stipulated to the accuracy of this list and to base-year costs.
 Post-hearing summations were filed by October 17, 2016.